-I need to see it visually.
-So having a tool like Asana, having a tool like Notion is really, really handy as well.
-So let’s talk about my sixth tool and this is definitely a bonus.
-So I talked, I talked about having five tools, and the sixth one is a bonus.
+I need to see it visually, so having a tool like Asana, having a tool like Notion is really, really handy as well.
+Let’s talk about my sixth tool and this is definitely a bonus.
+I talked about having five tools, and the sixth one is a bonus.

 And it’s not necessarily, you know, a massive thing, but it’s a thing, whether it’s a crystal or whether it’s, you know, a spoon or whether it’s a special coin or something like that.

 And the totem that I have, and that I use is this little elephant, right?
-So sometimes it’s featured, I’ve featured her in my videos, sometimes, you know, she’s always in the room regardless, but I’ve always had my elephant, my blue elephant, that’s an elephant in the room.
+Sometimes it’s featured, I’ve featured her in my videos, sometimes, you know, she’s always in the room regardless, but I’ve always had my elephant, my blue elephant, that’s an elephant in the room.

 I’ve always had my elephant in the room, physically, and maybe literally, I don’t know, I’ve always had the elephant in the room as my totem and it’s something for me.
 And I know it’s really weird, but I just always know that my little totems here is a thing.